hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 ~~~~~

 The ``showq`` command will show you information about the queue from the
 scheduler's perspective.
-Jobs are subdivided in three categories:
+The ``showq`` output is split up according to
+the following categories:

--  Active jobs are actually running, started or terminated.
+-  Active jobs are actually running (or just about to get started or
+   terminated).
+Their state in the ``showq`` output will be "Running" and
+   they are sorted according to their expected end time.
 -  Eligible jobs are queued and considered eligible for scheduling.
+   Their state in the ``showq`` output will be "Idle" and they are sorted
+   according to their current priority.
 -  Blocked jobs are ineligible to run or to be queued for scheduling.

-The ``showq`` command will split its output according to the three major
-categories.
-Active jobs are sorted according to their expected end time
-while eligible jobs are sorted according to their current priority.

-There are multiple reasons why a job might be blocked, indicated by the state
-value below:
+   These jobs can have various states (see list below).

+Blocked jobs will have one of the following states, depending on the reason
+for the block:

 Idle
    Job violates a fairness policy, i.e., you have used too many resources lately.